zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

 ### Session Management

-Where a client desires to share a single logical session across multiple requests, it **MAY** attach an `Mcp-Session-Id` HTTP header to its requests.
-This permits maintenance of session state across separate POSTs.

-1. It is the client's responsibility to generate or select the session ID.
+An MCP "session" consists of logically related interactions between a client and a server, beginning with the [initialization phase]({{< ref "lifecycle" >}}).
+To support servers which want to establish stateful sessions:

+1. A server using the Streamable HTTP transport **MAY** assign a session ID at initialization time, by including it in the `sessionId` field of the `InitializeResult`.
-2. This session ID **SHOULD** be globally unique and cryptographically secure (e.g., a UUID or a JWT), unless it is specifically desired to share a session ID across users or clients.
+   - The session ID **SHOULD** be globally unique and cryptographically secure (e.g., a securely generated UUID, a JWT, or a cryptographic hash).
-3. The server **MAY** use this header to associate state with the logical session.
-   - If the server agrees to re-establish an existing session, it **MUST** include a `Mcp-Session-Status: resumed` HTTP header in its response.
-   - If the server begins a new session associated with the session ID, it **MUST** include a `Mcp-Session-Status: created` HTTP header in its response.
+   - The session ID **MUST** only contain visible ASCII characters.
+2. If a `sessionId` is returned in the `InitializeResult`, clients using the Streamable HTTP transport **MUST** include it in the `Mcp-Session-Id` header on all of their subsequent HTTP requests.
+   - Servers that require a session ID **SHOULD** respond to requests without an `Mcp-Session-Id` header (other than initialization) with HTTP 400 Bad Request.
-   - The server **MAY** delete session state at any time; however, it **MUST NOT** prevent the same session ID from creating a new session again in future.
+3. The server **MAY** terminate the session at any time, after which it **MUST** respond to requests containing that session ID with HTTP 404 Not Found.
-4. If [authorization]({{< ref "authorization" >}}) is used _and_ the server makes use of the `Mcp-Session-Id` header:
-   - The server **SHOULD** bind the session ID to the authorization context, and return an error if the session ID is reused in a different authorization context.
+4. When a client receives HTTP 404 in response to a request containing an `Mcp-Session-Id`, it **MUST** start a new session by sending a new `InitializeRequest` without a session ID attached.

 ### Sequence Diagram